AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.6.1 =
+* Fix: make sure email change request UI only appears on edit profile forms
+* Fix: pass referer url as get parameter when content is restricted with a redirect
+* Fix: issue with an advanced setting hiding the Social Connect buttons from the login form
+* Fix: recaptcha compatibility issue with PMS when Stripe was in the form but not selected as a gateway
+* Fix: restricted the settings import functions to administrators
+* Misc: Userlisting pagination to work correctly if pretty permalinks are not used

 = 3.6.0 =
 * Feature: Added an option to request Email Confirmation from the user when he changes his email address from the edit profile form.
 Can be activated from Advanced Settings
 * Fix: A notice regarding the Email Confirmation table that appeared in some cases